escobard/bloggy/README.md

 ## API Keys

-For the google oauth API, create your API key from the API console here: https://console.developers.google
+( to split documentation into a wiki later, adding API key docs) For the google oauth API, create your API key from the API console here: https://console.developers.google
 ```
 	- search for the google+